geopandas/geopandas/doc/source/docs/advanced_guide.rst

 Advanced guide
 ==============

-The Advanced Guide covers advanced usage of GeoPandas.
+The advanced guide covers advanced usage of GeoPandas.
 Each page focuses on a single topic and outlines how it is implemented in GeoPandas, with reproducible examples.

 If you don't know anything about GeoPandas, start with the :doc:`Introduction to